tsvetislavt99/react-posts-app-softuni-exam/README.md

 - Dynamic Form Validation
 - Demonstrates use of programming concepts - React Hooks, Context API

-## Additional improvements attempt
+- Integration of the following APIs:
+  - Goole Maps
+  - Tiny MCE (For better experience when creating the blog body)

-- Good UI and UX
+- Good UI and UX (Fully responsive)
-- The application is deployed in Heroku and its Back-end is also deployed in Heroku on a separate dyno.
+- The application is deployed in Heroku and its Back-end is also deployed in Heroku on a separate dyno
-- The application does not use local storage to hold the JWT Token
+- Good authentication, the application does not use local storage to hold the JWT Token